 Share Limits.
 Subject to permitted adjustments for certain corporate transactions, the Plan authorizes the issuance to participants of up to 2,500,000 shares of our common stock pursuant to grants of restricted stock awards, performance shares, restricted stock units, stock appreciation rights, incentive stock options and non-qualified stock options.
 All of the shares may be delivered pursuant to the exercise of stock options, all of which may be granted as incentive stock options.
 The maximum number of shares of stock that may be issued as restricted stock awards or as other awards settled in stock from and after the date this Amended and Restated 2012 Plan is effective is zero shares.
 The maximum number of stock options or stock appreciation rights that may be granted to any one participant in any calendar year is 700,000 shares.
-The maximum number of restricted stock awards or restricted stock unit awards that may be granted to any one participant in any one calendar year is 225,000.
-The maximum dollar amount payable to any one participant pursuant to cash settled stock appreciation rights granted in any calendar year is \$200,000.
+The maximum dollar amount payable to any one participant on ealendar year is 225,000.
+The maximum dollar amount payable to any one participant way no ealendar year is 225,000.
 The maximum performance unit awards or performance share awards that any one participant may receive in any one calendar year is 225,000 shares if payable in stock or the equal value of 225,000 shares if payable in cash, determined as of the earlier of the vesting or payout date.
 The Plan may be funded with authorized but unissued shares or with shares repurchased in open market transactions.

 To the extent any shares of stock covered by an award (including restricted stock awards) under the Plan are not delivered to a participant or beneficiary because the award is forfeited or canceled or because a stock option is not exercised, then such shares shall not be deemed to have been delivered for purposes of determining the maximum number of shares of stock available for delivery under the Plan.
-To the extent (i) a stock option is exercised by using an actual or constructive exchange of shares to pay the exercise price, or (ii) shares of stock covered by an award are withheld to satisfy withholding taxes upon exercise or vesting of the award, the number of shares of stock available shall be reduced by the gross number of stock options exercised rather than the net number of shares of stock issued.
+To the extent (i) a stock option is exercised by using an actual or constructive exchange of shares to pay the exercise price, or (ii) shares of stock covered by an award are withheld to satisfy withholding taxes upon exercise or vesting of the award, the number of shares of stock available shall be reduced by the gross number of stock options exercised rather than the net number of stock issued.